MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interfaces-in-al-operators.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

 In the AL language, you can define interfaces and extend them.
-With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 2, 2 operators, `is` and `as`, are added to facilitate type testing and casting interfaces.
+With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 2, the `is` and `as` operators, are added to facilitate type testing and casting interfaces.

+Type testing is useful, for example, in connection with extensions of interfaces, which allows you to test if a specific interface is supported.

 ## Type testing with the `is` operator